ArroyoLabs/erdiko-payments/README.md

 erdiko-payments
 ===============

-Simple payment integration (braintree)
+Simple payment integration (currently uses braintree)

 Version (SemVer)
 ----------------

-0.6.0
+0.1.0

 Installation
 ------------

 * To get the erdiko-drupal package.
 To do this simply run this on the commandline

-	composer require erdiko/payments 0.6.*
+	composer require erdiko/payments 0.1.*

-an alternative is to add payment module to your require list in your composer.json file and run, "composer update".
+An alternative is to add payment module to your require list in your composer.json file and run, "composer update".

 Demo